 Marygrace is not a homeowner (in fact, like many Gen Yers, she's living with mom and dad while whittling away at her student loans) but thanks to her ongoing education-by-osmosis at the Money Pit, she can tell you how to prevent basement wetness, fix a squeaky floor and ventilate an attic properly.
 Her formal education includes a BA in English from Monmouth University, which explains her passion for grammar and propensity for spotting typos, and time logged at the CUNY Graduate School of Journalism, which explains her wide-ranging thirst for knowledge and love of asking "why."
 She now knows, for example, why you should never set your oven to self-clean before you have to cook a big meal, or skip the priming step if you want a painted wall to look halfway decent.
 She's grateful for the opportunity to vicariously learn from the mistakes of homeowners across America, and looks forward to the day she can put those lessons into practice--and make some mistakes of her own.

 After a childhood of staying up past his bedtime listening to radio stations across the country, Skip made a big career move and accepted a position with K Mart as a Merchandise Procurement Specialist (can you say "stock boy") because they promised to let him announce the Blue-Light specials ("Testing 1-2, Attention shoppers").
 Unable to keep his passion for radio and announcing in check, Skip embarked on highly successful and broad ranging radio career.
 Over the years, he has worked on the air, in programming, production, sales and management.
 Skip is now in charge of his own company - Executive Broadcast Services.
 EBS syndicates a select few independently produced talk shows.
-The current roster includes: The Money Pit, The Cigar Dave Show, Gun Talk, The Small Business Advocate, Free Talk Live, The Doing What Works Program, The Doctor's Orders Show, The Don McDonald Show and the Life As You Own It Program.
+The current roster includes: The Money Pit, The Cigar Dave Show, Gun Talk, The Small Business Advocate, Free Talk Live, Extreme Genes - Family History Radio and the Life As You Own It Program.
 These programs are under the banner of a separate division of EBS called Talk Shows USA .
 Skip is one of the best Affiliate Managers in America and is in large part responsible for the continued growth of The Money Pit.
 However, we still need to lock up the microphones night.

 Holland is a guy who gets paid to listen to our show and tells us when we are doing something wrong.
 In other words – he's a "consultant" and a good one at that.
 Holland is actually a highly sought after broadcast professional that has spent forty years toiling in the radio/TV vineyard.
 He's survived a variety of on-air and management positions, not the least of which was his seven years as Operations Manager of WTOP/Washington, during which time the station scored its highest ratings ever as an all-news station.
 Undaunted, he then became a founding partner of USA TODAY Sky Radio, the live-via-satellite News, Sports, and Talk audio channels heard on Delta, Northwest, and United Airlines.
 Today, his tireless work includes programming and marketing strategies for Talk radio stations from Alaska to New Zealand, career counseling for radio talent, and Internet development for entrepreneurs, companies, and radio personalities.
 He's also the publisher of one of the most widely read radio industry newsletters , a publication frequently spotted in parakeet cages and fish markets across the country.